droonga/droonga.org/tutorial/plugin-development/handler/index.md

 }
 ~~~

-Any record including the given keyword `"Broadway"` in its `"key"` is deleted from the storage of all partitions.
+Any record including the given keyword `"Broadway"` in its `"key"` is deleted from the storage of all volumes.

 Create a JSON file `delete-stores-broadway.json` with the content above.
 We'll use it for testing.